UKHSA-Internal/data-dashboard-api/README.md

 For more detailed technical documentation please refer to the `docs/` folder at the root level of the project.
 Here you can find design information on the project structure, architecture and the current data model.
+As well as more detailed standards and practices which must be adopted when developing in this codebase.